Du hast mein Klagen in Tanzen verwandelt: History

 I will give thanks unto thee for ever."

 The topic is thankfulness for healing from a state of lament and mourning to dancing and singing.
 The melody expresses the transformation, which is attributed to God, by rising lines and surprising modulations.
 It begins in low register in E minor, reaches a climax in D major and ends in G major.
 It has a dance-like character in common time and stresses the word "Freude" (joy) by a triplet.

 The hymn appeared in the current 2013 Catholic hymnal in German, Gotteslob, as GL 323.
-The song is included among the Easter hymns, but can be sung generally in diffeent situations all year.
+The song is included among the Easter hymns, but can be sung generally in different situations all year.
 It is contained in songbooks.